Wildfire Recovery Tips for Businesses

 Wildfire Restoration: How to Get Started with Recovery Efforts

 As the latest round of wildfires become contained, businesses in the areas affected are preparing to start recovery and restoration efforts.
-Agents should be prepared for the influx of calls from clients ready to start the claim process.
-It’s important for workers involved in the cleanup to understand the risks involved in the restoration, which according to the CDC include:
+Agents should be prepared for the influx of calls from clients ready to begin the claim process.
+It’s important for workers involved in the cleanup to understand the risks involved in the restoration, which, according to the CDC, include:

 • Carbon monoxide poisoning